Lrozzy/1P1Qm_fork/README.md

 The example above runs on multiple cores.
 We set the device by passing `--device_name lightning.kokkos --num_threads NUM_THREADS` in the arguments, where `NUM_THREADS` is the number of threads you wish to use.

 It is possible to use a GPU for accelerated training as well.
 To do this, change the argument to `--device lightning.gpu`.
-Note that for GPU acceleration, a GPU with Compute Capability >=7.0 and CUDA Version >= 12.0 is needed.
+Note that for GPU acceleration, a GPU with Compute Capability $>=7.0$ and CUDA Version $>= 12.0$ is needed.

-You can use the docker container here to test GPU training:
+You can use the docker container here:

     docker pull neutrinoman4/qml-lightning.gpu:latest

 Notes:
-- The argument `--seed` (set here to `$RANDOM`) is used to identify a given training run, which is then further described by the text following `--desc`
+- The argument `--seed` (set here to `$RANDOM`) is used to identify a given training run, which is then further described by the text contained in the `--desc` argument.
 - The directories where the input files are stored, and where the results are stored, can be set by modifying `helpers.utils.path_dict`
 - If `seed = S`, then a new subdirectory is created in the base save directory at the path `/path/to/base/directory/S` and your results are saved there.
 - The data loader is defined in `case_reader.py`, the quantum circuit architecture is defined in `quantum.architecture` and the loss function is defined in `quantum.losses`.
 Feel free to modify/add to it!